tempobeast/all-matches/README.md

 In the future this app will include more prompts to create more detailed images.
 It will also include a full backend and database for persisting user and match data.
 It will also include a chat feature.
 It will also require several disclaimers to remind users that they are matching and chatting with AI.

+To run this app you'll have to create an account with OpenAI.

+Create a .env file in app and add:

+`PORT=4000`
+`OPENAI_API_KEY = "Your-Open-AI-Key-Here"`

 ## Running a local server

 ```npm install --prefix app```
 ```npm run dev --prefix app```

 ```npm install --prefix client```
 ```npm start --prefix client```